 We had to pirate a buckle off of another piece of gear, and rig it up for usage.
 This poorly executed feature was one of the only complaints we could find with this otherwise excellent sleeping bag.

 As a genuinely three-season ultralight sleeping bag, there are few camping applications where this bag will not shine.
 We think it makes a good choice as a down insulated bag in wet climates, and with its superior versatility is ideal for thru-hikers, or any sort of backpacking for that matter.
 Those that sleep warm or cold have the option of choosing more or less insulation.

 The Zpacks Classic is the second highest rated bag in our review for the second year in a row, packing a surprising amount of insulation and warmth into a relatively light package.
-We used it during high altitude treks and even snow storms in the Himalaya, and found it to pretty true to its temperature rating.
-While we have a few complaints about the components used as its principle features, we still think it is one of the most versatile ultralight bags available on the market today, and is one we would love to personally own.
+We used it during high altitude treks and even snowstorms in the Himalaya and found it to pretty true to its temperature rating.
+While we have a few complaints about the components used as its principal features, we still think it is one of the most versatile ultralight bags available on the market today and is one we would love to own personally.

 Happy to find a villager in the middle of nowhere, Rolwaling Valley, Nepal, who was willing to let us set up overnight in his yard when it was discovered the local tea house had not been rebuilt after the earthquake.
 Moments later an all night rain and snow downpour commenced.